Carol Sepulveda, Center for Counseling and Play Therapy

 Meet the Therapists

-Deborah Greco, LCSW, RPT
+Deborah Greco, MSW, LCSW, RPT

 My passion is working with children and their families.
 Children use play to speak to us; play therapy is how we hear them.
 Through play, they are able to grow and heal at their own pace and developmental level.